 About Us

-The Centre for Quality Improvement and Patient Safety (CQuIPS) was founded in 2009 as a joint partnership between the University of Toronto’s Faculty of Medicine and two of its major teaching hospitals, the Hospital for Sick Children (SickKids) and Sunnybrook Health Sciences Centre.
-With the announced renewal of the Centre in 2020, Women’s College Hospital (WCH) joined as a new funding partner.
-The University of Toronto constituted CQuIPS as an extra-departmental unit (EDU), which are multidisciplinary entities organized around emerging areas of research and teaching that span traditional disciplines.
+The Centre for Quality Improvement and Patient Safety (CQuIPS) was established in 2009 as a partnership between the University of Toronto’s Faculty of Medicine and two of its major teaching hospitals, the Hospital for Sick Children (SickKids) and Sunnybrook Health Sciences Centre.
+With it’s renewal in 2020, under the leadership of Dr. Brian Wong, Women’s College Hospital (WCH) joined as a new partner hospital.
+In 2025, Michael Garron Hospital became CQuIPS’ fourth partner hospital.

 Our Vision